Brandon Wright: Jacksonville Jaguars

-Los Angeles Rams
+Los Angeles Rams (first stint)

 On December 15, 2020, Wright signed with the practice squad of the Los Angeles Rams.
 On January 18, 2021, Wright signed a reserve/futures contract with the Rams.
 On August 10, 2021, Wright was waived by the Rams.

-Tampa Bay Bandits (USFL)
+Tampa Bay Bandits

 On February 23, 2022, Wright was selected by the Tampa Bay Bandits with the 4th pick of the 32nd round in the United States Football League’s (USFL) first inaugural draft.
 On June 16, 2022, it was announced that Wright was selected as the punter for the inaugural All-USFL team.

-Memphis Showboats
+Memphis Showboats (first stint)

-Wright and all other Tampa Bay Bandits players were all transferred to the Memphis Showboats after it was announced that the Bandits were taking a hiatus and that the Showboats were joining the league.
+Wright and all other Tampa Bay Bandits players were transferred to the Memphis Showboats after it was announced that the Bandits were taking a hiatus and that the Showboats were joining the league.
+Wright re-signed with the Showboats on August 22, 2023, but was released from his contract on September 11, 2023, to sign with an NFL team.

+Los Angeles Rams (second stint)

+On September 12, 2023, Wright signed with the practice squad of the Los Angeles Rams.
+He had his practice squad contract terminated a week later.

+Memphis Showboats (second stint)

+On October 6, 2023, Wright re-signed with the Memphis Showboats.
+He was removed from the roster on February 15, 2024.